 13. Equity must be at the core of all climate change negotiations and measures while transitioning to an economy and society that supports a safer climate.

-14. The climate crisis necessitates a transition away from an economy reliant on unsustainable consumption and production to one that has net greenhouse gas emission.
+14. The climate crisis necessitates a transition away from an economy reliant on unsustainable consumption and production to one that has net zero greenhouse gas emissions.
 Any cost of creating an economy that adapts to climate change and supports a safer climate must be distributed fairly, both domestically and internationally.

 15. In moving to a net negative greenhouse gas economy, it is essential to minimise the adverse impacts of that transition on communities that are most at risk and most disadvantaged.